-Figure 1 shows the overall structure for component interface characterisation in our framework.
-At the bottom level is the interface signature of the component, which forms the basis for the component's interaction with the outside world and includes all the necessary mechanisms for such interaction (i.e., properties, operations and events).
-The next level up is the interface constraints about the component signature to ensure their proper use.
-That is, the use of the component will be subject to these constraints.
-The interface signature and constraints of a component define the overall capability of the component.
-The third level concerns the packaging of the interface signature according to the component's roles in given contexts of use, so that the component interface has different configurations depending on the use scenarios.
-The fourth aspect of component interface is about the characterisation of the component in terms of their non-functional QoS attributes or illities.
-The non-functional properties occupy a special place in this component interface structure, and may interact with the interface signature and configurations.
+At the bottom level of the interface specification, there is the signature of the component, which forms the basis for the component's interaction with the outside world and includes all the necessary mechanisms or elements for such interaction i.e., attributes, operations and events.
+The next level up is about the structural organisation of the interface in terms of the component's roles in given contexts of use, i.e., configurations.
+As such, the component interface may have different configurations depending on the use contexts, each configuration may consist of a number of ports reflecting the roles that the component plays relative to neighbouring components, and a port uses a number of interface elements that belong to the signature.